shopware5/devdocs/source/designers-guide/getting-started/index.md

 ---
 layout: default
-title: Getting started with shopware 5 templating
+title: Getting started with Shopware 5 templating
 github_link: designers-guide/getting-started/index.md
 indexed: true
 ---

 ##Introduction
-This guide will provide you a quick overview on basic templating in Shopware 5 by providing a step-by-step explanation based on an example project.
-The content is aimed at beginners and lays the groundwork for templating and styling of shopware themes.
-It shows the creation of a new theme and the usage of the smarty template-blocks to customize and add elements to the custom theme.
+This guide will provide you a quick overview on basic templating in Shopware 5 by providing a step by step explanation based on an example project.
+The content is aimed at beginners and lays the groundwork for templating and styling of Shopware themes.
+It shows the creation of a new theme and the usage of the Smarty template blocks to customize and add elements to the custom theme.

 ##Table of contents
 -   [Preview of the guide](#preview-of-the-guide)